AdobeDocs/experience-manager-65.en/help/sites-authoring/author-environment-tools.md

 ![screen_shot_2018-03-22at153653](assets/screen_shot_2018-03-22at153653.png)

-[Select your required resource](/help/sites-authoring/basic-handling.md#viewing-and-selecting-resources) to show a list of references types relevant to that resource:
+[Select your required resource](/help/sites-authoring/basic-handling.md#viewing-and-selecting-resources) shows a list of references types relevant to that resource:

 ![ateat-22](assets/ateat-22.png)

 Select the appropriate reference type for more information.
-In certain situations further actions are available when you select a specific reference, including:
+In certain situations, further actions are available when you select a specific reference, including:

-* **Incoming Links**, provides a list of pages that reference the page, together with direct access to **Edit** one of those pages when you select a specific link
+* **Incoming Links** provides a list of pages that reference the page, together with direct access to **Edit** one of those pages when you select a specific link

 * Instances of borrowed and lent content using the **Reference** component, from here you can navigate to the referencing/referenced page

 * [References to Product pages](/help/commerce/cif-classic/administering/generic.md#showing-product-references) (available from the Commerce-Products console)
-* [Launches](/help/sites-authoring/launches.md), provides access to related launches
+* [Launches](/help/sites-authoring/launches.md) provides access to related launches.
 * [Live Copies](/help/sites-administering/msm.md) displays the paths of all live copies that are based on the selected resource.
-* [Blueprint](/help/sites-administering/msm-best-practices.md), provides details and various actions
+* [Blueprint](/help/sites-administering/msm-best-practices.md) provides details and various actions.
-* [Languages Copies](/help/sites-administering/tc-manage.md#creating-translation-projects-using-the-references-panel), provides details and various actions
+* [Languages Copies](/help/sites-administering/tc-manage.md#creating-translation-projects-using-the-references-panel) provides details and various actions.

 For example, you can fix a broken reference within a Reference component: